infinum/rails-handbook/API/Intro.md

 ### Documented

-Transparency is key to not losing any data or information that might be beneficial for anyone on the project.
+Transparency is key to not losing any data or information that might be beneficial to anyone on the project.
 Human beings are faulty and we don't have the capacity to keep everything on the forefront of our minds.
 Over time, some insights might get lost or forgotten and spending time debugging and reminding ourselves is costly.

 An API should always live alongside its documentation.
 Read more in the [API Documentation](Documentation) chapter.